 But I have clay!

-My journey from a corporate career to becoming a potter.
+My journey to becoming a potter.

-From building a corporate career to becoming a potter
+My journey to becoming a potter

 How does happiness look like: Me, on my first time behind the potters’s wheel at 2018